alchemy-bootcamp-one-winter-2018/lectures/class-02-intro_js_html_css-arrays/README.md

 #### Announcements:
 - Quiz percentage of your grade: part of pre-work (so total of 5%)
+- Check in: how'd the lab go?
+Any specific pain points?

 ## Learning Objectives
 - Store and access data using arrays.